Tox/Tox-Docs/index.rst

 `Developing your first client <dev.html>`_

-Security considerations with commiting (And more on pgp)
+Security considerations with committing (And more on PGP)

 `How Jenkins and our nightly builds work <jenkins.html>`_